The Hurricane Hit Puerto Rico’s Paradise Of Hotels And Resorts Hard — And Workers Are Facing An Uncertain Future

 “The rooms are completely destroyed, they have to be rebuilt from scratch,” she said, adding that management had told her the hotel could open in October, but that timeline is uncertain.

-Melendez believes more than 200 of her co-workers had lost their jobs at the W in Vieques and that the company helped some find work at their other properties on the US mainland.
-She said if the hotel doesn’t re-open in October she will have to consider leaving Puerto Rico.
+Melendez believes more than 200 of her coworkers had lost their jobs at the W in Vieques and that the company helped some find work at their other properties on the US mainland.
+She said if the hotel doesn’t reopen in October she will have to consider leaving Puerto Rico.

-One of her former co-workers, Raul Martinez, said he’d been working as a bellhop at the hotel for eight years.
+One of her former coworkers, Raul Martinez, said he’d been working as a bellhop at the hotel for eight years.
 He realized he’d be out of work even before he was told — the extent of the damage on the island was clear to him.
 He has an offer from a hotel that’s opening in San Juan in April, he said, so he’ll be moving there.

 Tourist activity has picked up in San Juan since September.
 The staff of the three large hotels waiting for their properties to reopen in the capital city belong to the Gastronomic Industry Workers Union (La Union de Trabajadores de La Industria Gastronomica).
-A lawyer for the union, Manuel Rodriguez-Banchs, told BuzzFeed News workers there have been told that their jobs are safe.
+A lawyer for the union, Manuel Rodríguez-Banchs, told BuzzFeed News workers there have been told that their jobs are safe.
 Others hotels are already back to serving tourists and business travelers.

-The Puerto Rico Tourism Corporation, the island’s public tourism board, says 122 of 149 “PRTC-endorsed” hotels are operating, and 12 hotels are listed with re-opening dates later this year.
-Another 19 are listed as "closed" — the PRTC says they are expected to re-open, though no re-opening date is listed.
-Two more hotels were listed as “not accepting reservations”.

-Of 149 PRTC-endorsed hotels, 33 are still closed — 12 have re-opening dates later this year, and details on the remainder are less clear.
+Of 149 PRTC-endorsed hotels, 33 are still closed — 12 have reopening dates later this year, and details on the remainder are less clear.
 Two hotels are listed as "not accepting reservations."
-There are also hundreds of AirBNB listings and paradores, small family-run inns, on the island which are not included on the PRTC list.
+There are also hundreds of Airbnb listings and paradores, small family-run inns, on the island which are not included on the PRTC list.

 The PRTC touted $1.9 billion in “new developments and renovations,” and the acting executive director, Carla Campos, told BuzzFeed News said there are several new hotels in development around the island.
 She expects them to provide 3,831 jobs when they open.